Thrivestack-public/Sample-Application-Analytics-NPM/documents/WebFlow.md

 1.  **Access WebFlow Project Settings**

-    1.Open your WebFlow project dashboard
-    2.Click on the Project Settings (gear icon) in the left sidebar 3.Navigate to the Custom Code tab
+    Open your WebFlow project dashboard -> Click on the Project Settings (gear icon) in the left sidebar ->Navigate to the Custom Code tab

     ![WebFlow Custom Code Settings](../assets/Webflow-custom-code.png)